johnno1962/injectionforxcode/README.md

 "$HOME/Library/Application Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin/Contents/Resources/projectBuilt.pl"
 </pre>

-When you next run the application if you edit the storyboard and build the project, changes will be injected onto the UIViewControllers currently visible by reloading their "nib" and sending -viewDidLoad, -viewWillAppear:YES and - viewDidAppear:YES to the view controller.
+When you next run the application if you edit the storyboard and build the project, layout changes will be injected onto the UIViewControllers currently visible while the application is still running by reloading their "nib" and sending -viewDidLoad, -viewWillAppear:YES and - viewDidAppear:YES to the view controller.
 This only works for applications with a single active Storyboard.

 ## License